Location: 44 Miles from Redondo Beach

 northeast sides in a thick kelp forest.
 Depths here are shallow, usually less than 50 feet.
 Marine life is prolific with vast biodiversity.

 Elephant Seal Cove is between Webster (the island's westernmost area) and Arch Points (its northernmost area).
-Here, on a shallow, sandy bottom, seeing Califor
+Here, on a shallow, sandy bottom, seeing California

-nia Sea lions is almost guaranteed.
-They flip, turn somersaults, barrel roll and twist around
+Sea lions are almost a guarantee.
+They flip, turn, somersault, barrel roll and twist around

 you as you descend, then lie on the sand and watch you with large, liquid eyes.
 Groups of three or more will often come by to check you out.

-Shag Rock, half as tall as Sutil Island and considerably smaller in area, is also surrounded by kelp.
-Depths are shallow, less than 60 feet.
+Shag Rock, half as tall as Sutil Island is considerably smaller in area, is also surrounded by kelp.
+Depths are shallow, less than 60 feet but none the less, a great dive site full of life!